 Some Reflections on Learning Design and AI

-- Date
+Date

-- September 3, 2024
+September 3, 2024

+"Defining the key learning outcomes, creating appropriate learning materials, and orchestrating the learning approach will continue to be at the epicentre of LD" (Giannakos et al., 2024).
 This is undoubtedly true.
 A learning environment is created by the teacher, which is to say, at its best, it's designed.
-The authors rightly argue that Generative AI tools present practical opportunities for educators, but it is essential to weigh their limitations and ethical concerns carefully.
+The authors go on to argue that Generative AI tools present practical opportunities for educators but that it is essential to weigh their limitations and ethical concerns carefully.
 The prudent exploration of educational technology with an eye to your instructional principles is certainly sound advice to a teacher, if a bit laborious to point out.

 Beyond automation, AI has the potential to bridge the gap between research and practice by making evidence-based teaching methods more accessible to everyday practitioners.
 Instead of spending hours manually adapting resources or searching for the latest pedagogical research, educators can leverage AI to surface best practices and generate instructional content that aligns with proven strategies.
 This capacity not only lowers the cost of exploration but also democratizes access to quality teaching resources, creating foundations for a more dynamic, iterative, and practice-oriented Scholarship of Teaching and Learning.